casparwb/Syzygy.jl/README.md

 `Syzygy.jl` has support for including/varying the potentials and corresponding acceleration functions in a simulation.
 In this package, you can specify the acceleration functions to include by setting the `potentials` keyword argument when calling `simulate` or `simulation`.
 This argument accepts a `Vector{MultiBodyPotential}` where `MultiBodyPotential` is a supertype of all the potentials defined in the package, and for each of which there exists a unique acceleration function.
 The total acceleration of a particle at each time step is thus a sum of all the acceleration functions defined by the `potential` vector.

-Currently, there are 4 possible potentials, with post-newtonian acceleration currently being implemented.
-These are
+Currently, there are a number of possible potentials:

 - `PureGravitationalAcceleration`: Newtonian gravitational acceleration
-- `DynamicalTidalAcceleration`: energy dissipation from dynamical tidal, following the prescription of [Samsing et al. 2018](http://arxiv.org/abs/1803.08215).
+- `DynamicalTidalAcceleration`: energy dissipation from dynamical tides, following the prescription of [Samsing et al. 2018](http://arxiv.org/abs/1803.08215).
-- `EquilbriumTidalAcceleration`: tidal drag force from equilibrium tides, as described by [Hurley at al. 2002](http://arxiv.org/abs/astro-ph/0201220)
+- `EquilbriumTidalAcceleration`: tidal drag force from equilibrium tides, as described by [Hurley at al. 2002](http://arxiv.org/abs/astro-ph/0201220), using the model of [Hut 1981](https://ui.adsabs.harvard.edu/abs/1981A&A....99..126H).
 - `StaticEquilibriumTidalAcceleration`: same as above, but with the assumption that masses, radii, and other structural parameters of the particles do not change during the simulation.
-This is more efficient as it only calculated certain quantities once, and re-uses them throughout the simulation.
+This is more efficient as it only calculates certain quantities once, and re-uses them throughout the simulation.

+There are also potentials for various general relatistic effects via post-Newtonian expansion.
+See [section on post-Newtonian physics](#post-newtonian-physics)

 Each of these accepts a specific set of arguments related to the acceleration functions.
 To get an overview of these, enter the `help`-mode in the REPL with `?` and type any of the above names.